francevarotz98/francevarotz98.github.io/_posts/2023-06-19-THM-PickleRick-writeup.md

 * portal.php
 * robots.txt

-* we need to cat Sup3rS3cretPickl3Ingred.txt file but a filter is placed
+Immediately, we notice the Sup3rS3cretPickl3Ingred.txt file.
+However, if we try to cat it, a filter is placed:

 ![img4](/images/pickle_rick-thm/img4.png?raw=true)

-* bypass it using the following command
+In order to bypass it, we used metacharacters for pattern matching ([link](https://www.linux.com/topic/desktop/introduction-regular-expressions-new-linux-users/)).
+For example, with this command we can retrieve the data in the file:

 ```
 /bin/c?t Sup3rS3cretPickl3Ingred.txt